bluescarni/obake/doc/install.rst

 * Due to various compiler issues, only MSVC 2019 is currently able to compile Piranha.
 * It is possible to use ``clang-cl`` to compile Piranha with earlier versions of MSVC (2017 and 2015).
-Be aware that the C++ library from MSVC 2015 is not fully standard-compliant, and as a result certain features in Piranha will be disabled when using MSVC 2015 (these occurrences are detailed in the API documentation).
+This means that Clang will be used as a C/C++ compiler, while the C++ standard library will be the one supplied with MSVC.
+Be aware that the C++ library from MSVC 2015 is not fully C++17-compliant, and as a result certain features in Piranha will be disabled when using MSVC 2015 (these occurrences are detailed in the API documentation).